Residents of 10 states could qualify for up to $2,600 with this lender.

 Yes.
 Jora uses a number of physical and electronic technologies to keep your information safe and protected against potential hackers.
 This includes website encryption, virus protection software and it automatically logs you out of your account after inactivity.
 It’s a good idea to take general precautions when entering personal and financial information online — such as changing your passwords regularly and not saving info on shared computers.

-While Jora does not have a page on the Better Business Bureau, it did receive an average score of 8.4 out of 10 from reviewers on Trustpilot.
+Jora gets mixed online reviews.
 Many customers cited the easy application and good customer service as reasons to go with the loan.
 The few negative reviewers were upset by the high interest rate, but as with these type of high-cost installment loans, you should expect a significant amount of your monthly payments to go toward interest.

 Am I eligible?